LanderlYoung/Jenny/README.md

 1. constant defines
 2. JNI register function
-3. native method declare
+3. native method declare with the same name as java methods
 4. native method implementation stubs

-You just need to fill the stub with real code.
+You just need to fill the stubs with real code.

 ### Proxy